Carrots Are Orange

 Learn about Bridges with Kids – Teaching Engineering

 Young children are budding engineers if we let them.
-This post helps kids learn about bridges.
+This post introduces kids to the science of bridges and hopefully inspires you to do a few preschool bridge activities.

 Learn all about Bridges with Kids